MuellerMarius/route_network/README.md

 [![Heroku status](https://heroku-badges.herokuapp.com/?app=route-network)](https://route-network.herokuapp.com/)

 This app plots great circles between airports on a world map.
-A running version can be found [here](https://route-network.herokuapp.com/) and a sample screencast showing a sample workflow can be found at the bottom of this readme.
+A running version can be found [here](https://route-network.herokuapp.com/) and a screencast showing a sample walkthrough can be found at the bottom of this readme.

 ![Screenshot](/client/public/screenshot.png)